rhassett-cshl/GLM/README.md

 [5,] . . . . . . . . . . . . . . . . . . .
 1 . . . . . . . . . . . . . . . . .
 [6,] . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 ```
-Another input consists of the gene coordinates and the synthetic NRS read counts, which appear as follows:
+Another input `-i` consists of the gene coordinates and the synthetic NRS read counts, which appear as follows:
 ```
 # A tibble: 6 × 6
   seqnames start   end strand ensembl_gene_id score